-Ingetecsa has a range of reactors, dryers, roasters and flash coolers in its program to realise a complete dextrinisation process, based on a white dextrin.
+Ingetecsa has a range of reactors, dryers, roasters and flash coolers in its program to realise a complete dextrinisation process.

 A dextrin is a de-polymerised starch.
 By cutting the chain structure of the starch, its functionality changes.
 To make a dextrin, basically any starch source is suitable, such as corn, wheat, tapioca, potato, pea, etc. Unlike starch, dextrins can be white, yellow, or brown.
 They are all partially or fully water-soluble.
 Furthermore, they are typically less viscous than the starch that they came from.
 They undergo modification by either chemicals, or temperature, or both.